laingdk/Moon/_posts/2017-05-07-kendrick-lamar-data-science.md

 Listen to any of these songs, and I think you'll at least agree with their classification as positive or negative, if not their rankings.

-<a name="head3"></a> Which of Kendrick's songs are the most emotionally self-consistent?
+<a name="head3"></a> Which of Kendrick's songs are the most and least emotionally self-consistent?
 --------------------

 Now here's where things get interesting.
 I wanted to know which songs had the greatest *differences* between their musical sentiment and their lyrical sentiment.
 For example, I wanted to know which songs sound happy but have sad lyrics, or vice versa.
 I was also curious to know which songs had the *least* differences between musical and lyrical sentiment; these would be the most self-consistent, the least ironic.
 For each song, I took the absolute value of the difference between the two measures of sentiment: